 3rd Floor Brigade House

-The Art of Running: How to Improve Performance and Reduce the Risk of Injury
+The Art of Running – Improve Performance and Reduce Injury

 Over 2 million years ago, the homo erectus became the earliest species in the human lineage to set itself apart by its capacity for long distance running.
 We are designed to run and huge health benefits accompany this simple and natural form of exercise.
 Running is also one of the easiest and most affordable activities to fit into a busy schedule.

 Starting a running program can be a significant physical challenge.
 However if you train intelligently, develop a style that works for you, and listen to your body, you’ll enjoy running at maximum efficiency with minimal risk of injury.
 You will also accumulate multiple health benefits with every stride.
 Imagine the freedom to run whenever you like, wherever you are!